Statuspage is available within the Okta app catalog, making it easy to manage and provision access to your Statuspage.io account.

 Login with the credentials of a user that belongs to the Group that was just created in Statuspage.
 If the setup and configuration is correct, the user will be logged in.

 Congratulations!
-You have just enabled Single Sign-on for your Access Control Statuspage account.
+You have just enabled Single Sign-on for your audience-specific Statuspage account.

-The most common issue encountered when setting up SSO for Access Control will display the following screen when a user attempts to login.
+The most common issue encountered when setting up SSO for audience-specific pages displays the following screen when a user attempts to login.

-This means that the user is not associated with a Access Control Group that is authorized to view your Statuspage.
-The main step to resolve this would be to ensure that the user is part of a Group in Okta that has been setup in Statuspage as well.
+This means that the user is not associated with an audience-specific group that is authorized to view your Statuspage.
+The main step to resolve this would be to ensure that the user is part of a Group in Okta that has been set up in Statuspage as well.

-If you experience issues with the setup of Okta SSO for your Access Control environment, please contact us.
+If you experience issues with the setup of Okta SSO for your audience-specific environment, please contact us.